Finding and evaluating Information

 Understanding your question

-Before starting to search for information sources it is helpful to do a topic analysis to clarify and understand what you are being asked to do.
+Before starting to search for information sources, do a topic analysis to clarify and understand what you are being asked.

 - The key topic or concept words direct you in what to research.